Frequently Asked Questions

 No more than two dependent children may reside with a houseparent couple.
 Overnight guests must be pre-approved and complete a clearance process.
-There are specific limits regarding pets on campus.
+No pets are permitted initially, once houseparents are placed in a home ( 1- 2 years) certain breeds of dog are permitted approval from administration.
 Drugs, alcohol, and weapons are not permitted on campus.
 The campus is nonsmoking.
 Houseparents are required to carry personal renters’ and liability insurance coverage.

 New houseparents are in “flex” status when they are first hired.
 This means that they are provided a private apartment, but they are working in a variety of different homes until assigned a specific student home.
-They then move to the apartment attached to that student home.
+When placed into a student home they move into the apartment connected to that student home.

 Can family and friends visit at Houseparent apartments?